-In a hit and run accident, it is against the law for an at-fault driver to leave the scene of the accident.
+In a hit and run accident, it is against the law for an at-fault driver to leave the accident scene.
 According to the California Vehicle Code (VEH) §20001, drivers involved in an accident must stop and report it to the police if the accident resulted in a person’s injury or death.
 Failure to report a serious accident may lead to fines of up to $10,000 and a year in jail.

 Despite these punishments, hit-and-run drivers continue to exist.
 They often leave victims feeling vulnerable and at a loss for what to do.
 If you were injured in an accident, but the other driver left the scene before you could exchange information, you might still be able to get the compensation you need to cover your damages.

 Jacoby & Meyers Law Offices invites people in the Los Angeles area to take advantage of our legal services.
 A Los Angeles hit-and-run accident lawyer from our firm may be able to help you fight for compensation.